eg4000/SKU110K_CVPR19/README.md

 ## Introduction
 In our SKU-110K paper[1] we focus on detection in densely packed scenes, where images contain many objects, often looking similar or even identical, positioned in close proximity.
 These scenes are typically man-made, with examples including retail shelf displays, traffic, and urban landscape images.
 Despite the abundance of such environments, they are underrepresented in existing object detection benchmarks, therefore, it is unsurprising that state-of-the-art object detectors are challenged by such images.

+## Method
 We propose learning the Jaccard index with a soft Intersection over Union (Soft-IoU) network layer.
 This measure provides valuable information on the quality of detection boxes.
 Those detections can be represented as a Mixture of Gaussians (MoG), reflecting their locations and their Soft-IoU scores.
 Then, an Expectation-Maximization (EM) based method is then used to cluster these Gaussians into groups, resolving detection overlap conflicts.

-## To be added

-## Method

 ## Dataset